 I am a qualified counsellor and psychotherapist.
 I pride myself on being an accredited member of the British Association of Counselling and Psychotherapy - Click here to visit the BACP's website.

-I have over 30 years' experience including corporate, caring and helping professions and have extensive knowledge of people and relationship.
-My current work includes bereavement, relationship, alcoholism, abuse, anxiety, anger, mental health and learning disability clients.
+I have over 35 years' experience of relationship including corporate, caring and helping professions and have extensive knowledge of people with a belief being 'people buy people'.

 Alongside my private work I have gained experience as a volunteer counsellor at Sam Beare Hospice in Weybridge which involved working with bereaved clients and family members.
 I also gained experience working at a local Rape and Sexual Abuse centre in Guildford.
 I continue to work actively with alcoholism (12 step program).